DebonairSM/eu-to-na-fila/docs/USE_CASES.md

      - Special promotions
      - Three advertisement slides rotate
 6. System automatically rotates between queue and ads in a loop
-7. Queue data refreshes every 3 seconds via polling
+7. Queue data refreshes every 30 seconds via polling (only visually updates when data changes)
-8. Login button remains visible in top corner during kiosk mode
+8. Barber selector is visible at bottom during queue view (hidden during ads)
+9. Barbers can select themselves and click customers to claim them
-9. Staff can press ESC key to exit kiosk mode
+10. Staff can press ESC key to exit kiosk mode

 **Postconditions**:
 - Customers in shop can see current queue status regularly
 - Shop displays promotional content between queue updates
-- Staff can access management features via login button at any time
 - Staff can toggle between management and kiosk modes
+- Barbers can claim customers directly from kiosk display

 **Display Characteristics**:
 - Large font sizes for visibility from distance